walidiabiynov/EcoRoute/README.md

 ![Enter your search here][main-page]

-User responsiveness is provided thoughout through the use of modals, for instance if multiple matches to a given location are found.
+User responsiveness is provided throughout through the use of modals, for instance if multiple matches to a given location are found.

 ![Multiple locations found][multiple-location-modal]